 “Nancy Lancaster and John Fowler were responsible for decorating some of the most important country houses in England,” says Emma Burns, Sibyl Colefax & John Fowler’s joint Managing Director and one of seven principal decorators working at the company today.
 “John’s meticulous attention to historical detail – scraping back paint to find the original colours of the walls – was tempered by Nancy’s irreverence for grandeur and her ability to make imposing rooms beautiful, and also incredibly comfortable.”

 Scour the bookshelves for English country house inspiration and it’s likely you’ll find Sibyl Colefax & John Fowler among the pages.
-Founded in the 1930s by Colefax, who joined forces with Fowler in 1938, it is the longest-established decorating company in the UK, today boasting a seven-strong team of decorators, an architectural interior designer and a (strictly confidential) clientele list, spanning royalty to former British prime ministers.
+Founded in the 1930s by Colefax, who joined forces with Fowler in 1938, it is the longest-established decorating company in the UK, today boasting a seven-strong team of decorators, an architectural interior designer and a (strictly confidential) clientele list, spanning royalty to celebrities.

 Along with her fellow designers, Burns is tasked with bringing the brand’s storied heritage to the modern day, but the company’s forebears remain an ever-present source of inspiration.
 Having pioneered a new, understated take on luxury, where antique furniture pieces are mixed with newer designs and comfort sits at the heart of every room, Colefax, Fowler and Lancaster cemented their status among the interior design greats.

-Lancaster in particular was highly influential on the British home, bringing “supreme confidence, lightness of touch and a sense of humour” to the company when she bought it in 1948, along with some game-changing additions courtesy of her life in the States—think central heating and fully furnished private bathrooms.
-“She put an end once and for all to the gloomy and chilly linoleum-floored bathrooms,” Burns says, “making places to bathe into rooms to be enjoyed, furnished with as much attention to detail as you would any other room in your house.”
+Lancaster in particular was highly influential on the British home, bringing “supreme confidence, lightness of touch and a sense of humour” to the company when she bought it in 1948, along with some game-changing mod-cons courtesy of her life in the States – think central heating and fully furnished en-suites.
+“She put paid once and for all to the gloomy and chilly linoleum-floored bathrooms,” Burns says, “making places to wash into rooms to be enjoyed, furnished with as much attention to detail as you would any other room in your house.”

 It’s finding enjoyment in even the most practical of spaces that ultimately underpins the country house look for which Sibyl Colefax & John Fowler is so well known.
-Characterizing the style as “confident, warm, relaxed, practical and welcoming,” Burns notes that at the heart of the aesthetic is the opportunity for everyday life to play out uninterrupted—spaces where a stray newspaper or a forgotten cup of coffee doesn’t look out of place but rather fits in perfectly. “[It’s] generous, beautiful rooms that are not disrupted when a dog jumps on the sofa or 20 teenage children show up unexpectedly to chill,” the designer says.
-A fantastic example of this is a story that Burns has “always loved” about Faringdon House, an estate in Oxfordshire, where a grandchild placed a fish-shaped basket bag on a gilded chair.
-It became part of the furniture and was “left untouched there for many years.”
+Characterising the style as “confident, warm, relaxed, practical and welcoming,” Burns notes that at the heart of the aesthetic is the opportunity for everyday life to play out uninterrupted – spaces where a stray newspaper or a forgotten cup of coffee doesn’t look out of place but rather fits in perfectly. “[It’s] generous, beautiful rooms that are not disrupted when a dog jumps on the sofa or 20 teenage children rock up unexpectedly to chill,” the designer says.
+A fantastic example of this is a story that Burns has “always loved” about Faringdon House, a stately home in Oxfordshire, where a grandchild placed a fish-shaped basket bag on a gilded chair.
+It became part of the furniture and was “left untouched there for many years”.

 You can find out more about Sibyl Colefax & John Fowler here.